NatashaMitchko/fashion_classifier/README.md

 This little baby model is so smart, I'm so proud of it.

-Look at it knowin' what ankle booties are:
+Look at it knowin' about jackets:

 Loss per Epoch: